-What JMP is saying is that the particularity of the Chinese revolution does not matter.
-Nor do the experiences of the other ongoing and historical examples of PPW matter.
-All that matters in his view is the "universal" content of PPW which is supposedly applicable regardless of objective conditions.
-But as Maoists-and not dogmatists-we should be clear: PPW refers to the form of revolutionary war which was developed and fought in China and is being fought in India and the Philippines today.
+The most ludicrous dismissals are the claims that PPW is about forming peasant armies and surrounding the cities from the countryside amidst some sort of agrarian revolution... and since all talk of a powerful "peasant class" in this context is obviously non-sensical, then if this is what we believe we can be dismissed as delusional.
+Except this is not what we mean.
+54 tists-we should be clear: PPW refers to the form of revolutionary war which was developed and fought in China and is being fought in India and the Philippines today.
 Instead of investigating the particularity of the present situation in Canada and developing a revolutionary strategy suitable to those conditions, and instead of investigating the particularities of how PPW has played out in the past or is playing out at present, JMP just dogmatically insists that it is a universal strategy because revolutions are "protracted."
 This sort of empty abstract analysis may suffice for academic papers and PhD dissertations, but MLM demands that we avoid such posturing and instead engage in concrete analysis.